intelligentplant/IntelligentPlant.Relativity/README.md

 var fiFIParser = factory.GetParser(CultureInfo.GetCultureInfo("fi-FI"));
 ```

-If a parser is not registered for a given culture (or any of its parent cultures), a default parser that uses `CultureInfo.InvariantCulture` will be used.
+If a parser is not registered for a given culture (or any of its parent cultures), a default parser that uses `CultureInfo.InvariantCulture` will be returned.

 If a parser exists for a parent culture but not the requested culture (e.g. a registration exists for `en` but not `en-GB`), a copy of the parent culture's parser will be created that uses the requested `CultureInfo` instead.